FlorianParzivalLuther/LabyrinthRun-DungeonsAndDragonsEdition/README.md

  ,>,_ )_,..(    )\          -,,_-`  _--`
 (_ \|`   _,/_  /  \_            ,--`
  \( `   <.,../`     `-.._   _,-`
+Lab-Run 01
+Welcome to Lab-Run 01, a thrilling labyrinth game where you embark on an adventure filled with challenges and excitement!
+Navigate through the twists and turns of intricate mazes, collecting treasures, avoiding obstacles, and ultimately reaching the goal.

 Instructions
 Use the arrow keys to control your character.